GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: The nature of the MACS0647-JD system

-More puzzlingly, the SW region of the system (which is intrinsically fainter than either of the clumps in both NIRCam F444W and NIRSpec/IFU) appears to be substantially more massive than the bursty, low-$M_{\ast}$ NE region; in addition, $\rm SFR_{H\gamma}$ finds a negligible star formation (SF) enhancement (\autoref{fig:bursty_a}), and when the recent SF is probed via $\rm SFR_{10}$, a starburst effect is observed in the SW region, but it is still less intense than in the NE region.
-Physically, the SW region could represent gas and stars that originated in the SE clump, but which get re-distributed during a merger event.
+More puzzlingly, the SW region of the system, which is intrinsically fainter than either of the clumps, appears to be substantially more massive than the bursty, low-$M_{\ast}$ NE region.
+In addition, $\rm SFR_{H\gamma}$ indicates negligible star formation enhancement (\autoref{fig:bursty_a}).
+When recent star formation is instead probed via $\rm SFR_{10}$, a starburst effect is observed in the SW region, although it is less intense than in the NE region.
+Physically, the SW region could represent gas and stars that originated in the SE clump but were redistributed during a merger event.

-\subsubsection{Merging galaxies or clumps in a disc?}
+\subsection{Merging galaxies or clumps in a disc?}